 6. Sell stuff

 Sell stuff through Facebook Marketplace, Mercari, or other trustworthy platforms.
-This is a great time to declutter your home and really ask yourself if you need certain things.
+This is a great time to declutter your home and ask yourself if you need certain things.
 Selling your things is a lot easier these days too.
 If you don’t want to hassle with a garage sale, sell things online.
 I have done well using both methods.
 In my last garage sale, I squashed a money problem using my profits.
 It felt so good!

 7. Be smart